Standard Load Balancer diagnostics with metrics, alerts and resource health

 - Dig deeper and understand whether the platform on which your service is deployed is healthy or whether your guest OS or application instance is healthy.

 - Isolate whether an event is related to your service or the underlying data plane.
-Do not confuse this metric with the health probe status ("DIP availability").
+Do not confuse this metric with the health probe status ("Backend Instance availability").

 To get the Data Path Availability for your Standard Load Balancer resources: